-Can You Be Fired While on FMLA or CFRA Leave in California?
+Can You Be Fired While on FMLA in California?

 Both the Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) provide job-protected medical leave.